 Setting the display mode in pygame creates a visible image surface

-on the monitor.
 This surface can either cover the full screen, or be windowed

 on platforms that support a window manager.

 The display surface is nothing more than a standard pygame surface object.
-There are special functions

-module to keep the image surface contents
+module to keep the image surface contents updated on the monitor.

 Setting the display mode in pygame is an easier task than with most

 The advantage is if your display mode is not available,

 pygame will emulate the display mode that you asked for.

 then allow you to access the display with the format you have requested.

 In reality, since the

 a binding around the SDL library, SDL is really doing all this work.

 The first thing to learn about is how to actually set the current display mode.

 If you have previously set the display mode,

 setting it again will change the current mode.
-Setting the display mode is

 The only required argument in this function is a sequence containing

 the width and height of the new display mode.